sbalanchickoo/Plutus/readme.md

 ## Introduction

-This solution is named Plutus, after the Greek god of wealth.
+This solution is named Plutus, after the Greek god.
 This solution and repository contains projects required for Business Account tracking.

 The Projects accomplish the following